viorel-anghel/felix-assiris-docker-image/README.md

 # Felix Assiris docker image

-This is a docker image for the the project: http://dan.corlan.net/software/emulators/felix-assiris/
+This is a docker image for the project: http://dan.corlan.net/software/emulators/felix-assiris/

 ## To use it